Madhav008/codebatle/readme.md

         [*] Set the username from the leetcode api or cookie [*] remove the hardcoded username TestUser and Madhav in the Editor Page and JoinRoomPage and CreateRoomPage [] delete the room if no user is there
-        [] show the number of users in the room in join room page [*] Add the routes to the pages
+    [*] Add the routes to the pages
     [] Setup Local Storage
         [*] Check if the cookie is valid